rfc-editor/errata-report-process/draft-rpc-errata-process.md

 The initial notification message starts the verification process.
 The SSP and the authors are expected to determine the validity of any technical erratum report, by whatever procedure the SSP or the stream owner determines.
-Th RFC Production Center determines the validity of editorial erratum reports.
+Th RPC determines the validity of editorial erratum reports.
-The RFC Production Center does not track the verification process for technical erratum reports.
+The RPC does not track the
+verification process for technical erratum reports.
 The SSP, not the author(s) or the RPC, has final responsibility for verifying or rejecting each technical erratum report.
 This helps to avoid a great deal of complexity and confusion.